zendtech/on-the-go-api/README.md

 Setting up the OAuth2 database
 ------------------------------
-The REST API provided by the application are protected with OAuth2 authentication.
+The REST and RPC APIs provided by the application are protected with OAuth2 authentication.
 Therefore, you must setup the OAuth2 database before you are able to run the application.
 The following steps must be executed on the system where the application will be run.

 1. Install Zend Server.
 The application fetches data from Zend Server via the Web API, so you need one installed.
 2. Install MySQL Sever.
 Required to serve the OAuth2 database.